The Heart of the Truest Believer: In Neverland

-Emma, Mary Margaret, David, Regina, Mr. Gold, and Hook arrive in Neverland aboard the Jolly Roger via the portal from the magic bean.
+Emma, Mary Margaret, David, Regina, Gold, and Hook arrive in Neverland aboard the Jolly Roger via the portal from the magic bean.
 Gold admonishes Emma for not having enough belief, which is essential to have in a place like Neverland, and leaves the party via magic to search for Henry on the island himself.
 Emma holds Mary Margaret and David accountable for what has happened, believing that she should never have broken the curse and simply left Storybrooke with Henry.
 Hook commiserates with her over the loss of Neal, but their mourning is interrupted by an attack on the Jolly Roger by mermaids.
 Mary Margaret and Emma catch one in a net, while Regina drives the others away with fire.
 The makeshift crew argues among themselves about what to do with the mermaid, who summons a storm with a conch shell.
 The storm continues to worsen, and Regina turns the mermaid into a wooden statue.
 Further arguing makes Mary Margaret finally release her years of rage against Regina and the two fight, prompting David to attempt to break it up but get himself drawn into a fight with Hook.
 Emma realizes that their strife is causing the storm, echoing the mermaid's warning that they would kill themselves.
 In order to force them to cooperate, she dives overboard and is knocked out by a pulley that has fallen from the ship's rigging.
 The plan works as everyone puts aside their differences to help David get into the water to rescue her.
 The storm clears up and the Jolly Roger is able to approach the island.
 Despite Hook's earlier plan of making their way around the island and catching the Lost Boys by surprise, Emma elects to lead the crew on a direct assault route, declaring that they must believe in each other in order for them to succeed in Neverland.